mhinz/vim-galore/README.md

 | first entry    | `:cfirst`    | `:lfirst`    |
 | last entry     | `:clast`     | `:llast`     |

-See `:cc` and everything below for all commands.
+See `:h :cc` and everything below for all commands.

 **Example**: